-A new year begins.
+The new hijri year is about to begin.
 Islamic history is full of days and great occasions that are good to celebrate – taking from them that which guides us to the right path in difficult times.

-The noble Hijrah from Makkah to Madinah is one of the grandest events in the history of Islam.
-Prophet Muhammad (peace and blessings be upon him) gives us through the two migrations – his fellow Muslims’ first Hijrah to Ethiopia and his own to Yathrib (later called Madinah) – many lessons and examples.
+The noble Hijrah is one of the grandest events in the history of Islam.
+Prophet Muhammad (peace and blessings be upon him) gives us through the two migrations; his fellow Muslims’ first Hijrah to Ethiopia and his own to Yathrib (later called Madinah) – many lessons and examples.
 He teaches us that change requires hard work and sacrifice.

-When the followers of the Prophet were harmed in Makkah and could find no one to champion them and feared persecution, the Prophet reviewed all the countries of the neighboring world for a place to command them to migrate to.
-If they went to any region in the Arabian Peninsula, they would be returned to Quraysh.
+The people of Makkah harmed the followers of the Prophet, and thus the Prophet’s followers could find no one to champion them and feared persecution.
+So, the Prophet reviewed all the countries of the neighboring world for a place to command them to migrate to.
+If they went to any region in the Arabian Peninsula, they would be returned to Quraish.

 The lessons and examples in the life of the Prophet and his Hijrah to Madinah should not simply be seen as a historical story to enjoy reading or hearing, but one that we should consider a model for our own actions, so that we may truly be one of his followers.

 O!
 Lord, do not deny us the joy of looking upon Your noble face for our failings or the intercession of the Prophet or Heaven.